RichardFreedman/Encoding_Music/01_Tutorials/pandas-training/04_A_Pandas_Basics.md

 Name: count, Length: 54, dtype: int64
 </pre></div></table>

-### Subset or Slice of Rows or Columns

-It is also possible to **select some slice of rows or columns** by name or index position using `df.loc()`, or `df.iloc()`.
-See above, and the [Pandas Cheat Sheet](https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf).

-## Combining, Joining, and Merging DataFrames
+# Combining, Joining, and Merging DataFrames

 As you are working with multiple datasets, you might find it useful to combine several datasets.
 There are two main ways to combine datasets: merging and concatenating.
 First, we ask you to explore **concatenating DataFrames** using Pandas' built-in *pandas.concat*.

-You can read more about Concatenation [here](https://pandas.pydata.org/docs/reference/api/pandas.concat.html).
+You can read more about Concatenation [here][pandas-concat].

 While concatenating datasets usually means appending more entries that have the same features (columns), **merging DataFrames** enables appending new features (columns) for the same (or new) entries in your DataFrame.
 Here, we ask you to **merge two datasets** using Pandas' built-in *pandas.DataFrame.merge*.

-You can read more about Merging [here](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.merge.html).
+You can read more about Merging [here][pandas-merge].

 We can merge the two Beatles data frame on the basis of some shared columns.
 It is not necessary for the columns to have the same name, but they need to share the same items (like 'songs').